 - Detect session cookie theft and prevent malicious actions.

-- Authenticate communications between Authelia and reverse proxy.
+- Authenticate communication between Authelia and reverse proxy.

 - Securely transmit authentication data to backends (OAuth2 with bearer tokens).

-- Protect secrets stored in DB with encryption to prevent secrets leak by DB exfiltration.
+- Protect secrets stored in the database with encryption to prevent secrets leak by database exfiltration.

-- Least privilege on LDAP binding operations (currently administrative user is used to bind while it could be anonymous).
+- Least privilege on LDAP binding operations (currently administrative user is used to bind while it could be anonymous for most operations).

 - Extend the check of user group memberships to authentication backends other than LDAP (File currently).